-Grizzlies Serve provides ongoing community volunteer opportunities that exercise problem-solving techniques and foster dialogue with those most affected.
+Grizzlies Serve provides ongoing community engagement and volunteer opportunities that exercise problem-solving techniques and foster dialogue with those most affected.

 - Learn the GGC philosophy of service.

 - Enhance awareness on how social problems and environmental conditions differ across communities.

 - Reflect on one’s personal reactions to service experiences.

 - Develop a sense of social and civic responsibility.